Sounding Canvas Series

 Novelty

 At its core, SoundingCanvas transforms static visual elements into dynamic sonic expressions.
-Touching the canvas activates a complex chain of processes: sensor data is interpreted in real time, user interaction is learned and modeled through adaptive systems (such as Markov models and neural networks), and the result is expressed sonically using both pre-recorded and synthetically generated audio.
+Touching the canvas activates a complex chain of processes: sensor data is interpreted in real time, user interaction is learned and modeled through adaptive systems (such as Markov models and neural networks), and the result is expressed sonically using both pre-recorded audio and signal processing techniques.

 What sets SoundingCanvas apart is not only its technological integration but its conceptual depth.
-The project uses techniques from artificial intelligence, physics-inspired sound synthesis, and computer vision to create a new semantic space where visual stimuli and audio output are interlinked.
+The project uses techniques from artificial intelligence, physics-inspired decision making and computer vision to create a new semantic space where visual stimuli and audio output are interlinked.
 This allows each canvas to behave like a living instrument, one that reacts to human presence and evolves through interaction.

 Additionally, the installation is designed for autonomy and robustness, capable of operating continuously with automatic startup, thermal protection, and minimal user intervention.
 This makes SoundingCanvas suitable for gallery exhibitions and long-term deployments, without compromising artistic complexity.

-Ultimately, SoundingCanvas is more than a fusion of disciplines—it is a redefinition of the canvas itself: not as a surface to observe, but as an interface to experience, question, and transform.
+SoundingCanvas is more than a fusion of disciplines,it is a redefinition of the canvas itself: not as a surface to observe, but as an interface to experience, question, and transform.

 A Social Artwork

-SoundingCanvas is not just a tactile and sonic artwork — it is a living, social interface.
+SoundingCanvas is not just a tactile and sonic artwork , it is a living, social interface.
 Each canvas can communicate in real time with others, creating a poetic bridge between distant spaces and people.
+This is enabled by a networked system where each unique canvas acts as a module in a network.
+When canvases are linked, they engage in a Modular Dialogue, a dynamic conversation in which the gestures on one canvas influence the sonic output of another.

 This is the essence of SoundingCanvas: a sensory dialogue that transcends geography, a way of saying “I’m here” without words, through sound, space, and touch.